-The market price of our common stock or preferred stock could decline as a result of sales of a large number of shares of common stock or preferred stock or similar securities in the market after this offering or the perception that such sales could occur.
-The conversion of the Series 2009 and Series 2011 preferred stock will dilute the ownership interest of our existing common shareholders.
-Any sales in the public market of our common stock issuable upon such conversion could adversely affect prevailing market prices of the outstanding shares of our common stock.
+The market price of our common stock could decline as a result of sales of a large number of shares of common stock or preferred stock or similar securities in the market or the perception that such sales could occur.

-Holders of our junior subordinated debentures and our subordinated debt have rights that are senior to those of our shareholders.
+Holders of our junior subordinated debentures have rights that are senior to those of our shareholders.

 We have three statutory business trusts that were formed for the purpose of issuing mandatorily redeemable securities (the "capital securities") for which we are obligated to third-party investors and investing the proceeds from the sale of the capital securities in our junior subordinated debentures (the "debentures").
 The debentures held by the trusts are their sole assets.
-Our subordinated debentures of these unconsolidated statutory trusts totaled approximately \$19.6 million at December 31, 2014 and 2013.
+Our subordinated debentures of these unconsolidated statutory trusts totaled approximately \$19.6 million at December 31, 2015 and 2014.